 Exercise for at least fifteen minutes

 Try finding time to exercise for at least fifteen minutes each morning.
+30 minutes a day is optimal for good health, so try doing another fifteen minutes later in the day too.

-Research shows that people who exercise first thing in the morning are happier, more energy, and generally perform better when they go back to work.
+Research shows that people who exercise first thing in the morning are happier, have more energy, and generally perform better when they go back to work.
 Exercising also boosts energy levels and mood for better productivity at work

 It also sets a good example for other family members as it shows a commitment to being healthy.